jozovek/hiking-app/README.md

 #### Phase 1: Data Collection & Processing
 - Collect trail data from OpenStreetMap and public websites
-- Process and validate data using Python scripts
+- Process and validate data using Python scripts with spatial libraries
+- Reconstruct complete trails from fragmented data using graph-based algorithms
 - Create SQLite database to bundle with the app

 #### Phase 2: Core App Development